Anxiety Counselling SG

 Be assured that we select only those professionals who strongly align with TYHO’s core values – which include empathy, non-judgmentalism, and open-mindedness.

 However, if you don’t feel comfortable with your current Therapist, please feel free to change.
-Finding the right professional for your needs may take some time, but it is an important factor that sets the foundation of therapy.
+Finding the right professional for your needs may take some time, but it is an important factor that sets the foundation of anxiety therapy in Singapore.

 Secondly, try to use therapeutic tools even outside therapy sessions.
 Using tools can involve completing assigned therapy homework, trying new skills such as cognitive restructuring, or reflecting on your previous sessions.